kevinfjbecker/how-do-i-get-started/README.md

-# Presentation Links
+# How Do I Get Started

-The links provided come from a question I got in my 1st presentation: "How can I get started?"
+The links provided come from a question I got during a career day presentation: "How can I get started?"
 I answered, "there's a lot of good stuff online."
 I was instantly disappointed by my answer.
 This is my new answer.

 ## Inspire